A statistical test for network similarity: Numerical results

-Throughout these experiments, our test behaves exactly as expected.
+Here, we note that both CM graphs quickly become disconnected, as we remove nodes or edges, which renders our test inapplicable.
+In order to better understand why our distance does not seem to capture node or edge removals, in the cases were the graph remains connected, we examine the densities of these graphs, to understand if and how these edge and node removals affect the overall graph structure.

+Our experiments removed a percentage of existing edges or nodes.
+Naturally, removing a percentage of a very small number of pre-existing edges cannot significantly alter the graph.
+The removal of a few nodes or edges only has a very minor effect on this reality.
+Therefore, the graph's overall structure remains largely unaffected by our experiments and our test does not detect a meaningful change in the overall graph structure.
+Nevertheless, throughout the remainder of our experiments on synthetic graphs, our test produces results exactly as expected.
 The test detects dissimilarity as it increases and never classifies a graph as different from its unmodified self.
 We also note that, predictably, edge removal introduces a more marked variation in the graph than node removal.